buerokratt/POC-DMR.Tests/README.md

 ### 1 Configure secrets.json

-In order to target a deployed set of resources, the settings in `appsettings.json` need to be over-written with values that corespond to the deployed components.
+In order to target a deployed set of resources, the settings in `appsettings.json` need to be over-written with values that correspond to the deployed components.
 It is not good practice to edit `appsettings.json` because that file is under source control and you may inadvertently commit secrets to Git.
 Instead you can use .net user secrets to create a local secrets.json which over-rides the settings in `appsettings.json`.
 See https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0

 1. Open a terminal and navigate to `[working folder]/Tests/src/`
 2. Execute `dotnet user-secrets init`